CS386-journal-time/CS386-journal-time/D2_Requirements/D2_Requirements.md

    **5.2 Navigate Back / Cancel Key**

-   If at any point during the editing prior to a save, if the Journal User presses the cancel key, this will act the same as pressing “cancel” where no changes are updated and the Journal user is taken back to the day’s page.
+   If at any point during the editing prior to a save, if the Journal User presses the cancel key, this will act the same as pressing “cancel” where no changes are updated and the Journal User is taken back to the day’s page.

 6. **Key Scenarios**